Barrel Talks – Golden Demon Edition: Florian Wienand

 So, what happens to a Golden Demon winner once the dust settles?
 Is your diorama proudly shown off somewhere, or just quietly sitting in your studio?
 And would you ever sell it — or is it too close to your heart?

-Again such a nice question!
-It currently sits in a showcase in my home and I keep looking at it every day with love.
-It's such an amazing source of pride and love to me.
-But there is a plan to hand it over to a museum in the future.
-While I love the piece, I think it would be only natural to have it accessible to everyone.
-I think if art could talk and communicate what it wants, that's what it would tell you.
+Again, such a nice question!
+It currently sits in a showcase in my home, and I keep looking at it every day with love.
+It is such a deep source of pride and affection for me.
+But there is a plan to eventually hand it over to a museum.
+While I love the piece, I think it is only natural to let it become accessible to everyone.
+If art could talk and communicate what it wants, I think that is exactly what it would say.

 Storytelling, Details & Presentation